-This article describes how to enable the Warehouse Mobile Devices Portal for Microsoft Dynamics 365 for Operations.
+This article describes how to enable the Warehouse Mobile Devices Portal for Microsoft Dynamics 365 for Finance and Operations.
 It also explains how to service and upgrade your environment.

 Warehouse Mobile Devices Portal (WMDP) is a web application hosted in IIS.
 It uses ASP.NET MVC runtime.
-For the current version of Microsoft Dynamics 365 for Operations, WMDP is provided as a standalone component, meant for self-deployment on-premises.
-In order to enable the WMDP on your environment, you need to download the installer, deploy the WMDP application, and configure it to connect with a Dynamics 365 for Operations server.
+For the current version of Microsoft Dynamics 365 for Finance and Operations, WMDP is provided as a standalone component, meant for self-deployment on-premises.
+In order to enable the WMDP on your environment, you need to download the installer, deploy the WMDP application, and configure it to connect with a Finance and Operations server.
 This article explains how to enable WMDP on your environment.
 It also explains the process of introducing a hotfix into your environment.

 Download the installer for Warehouse Mobile Devices Portal

 The WMDP is installed through a standalone Microsoft installation package.
-The installer file, WarehouseMobileDevicesPortal.msi, can be downloaded directly from Dynamics 365 for Operations.
+The installer file, WarehouseMobileDevicesPortal.msi, can be downloaded directly from Finance and Operations.
 In order to obtain the installer, you need to have Warehouse Management module enabled.
 Follow these steps to download the WMDP installer:

-- Log-in to Dynamics 365 for Operations as a user with an Information technology manager role.
+- Log-in to Dynamics 365 for Finance and Operations as a user with an Information technology manager role.

 - Go to Warehouse management > Setup > Mobile device > Download Warehouse Mobile Devices Portal.